Micropolar Neutrinos: Deriving Mass Suppression and Oscillation from theCosserat Lagrangian of the Vacuum

 13

-), whereas the neutrino mixing matrix (PMNS) exhibits large, near-
+), while the neutrino mixing matrix (PMNS) has large, near-

 23